nkouevda/hash-server/README.md

-# hash-server
+# hash-service

-A trivial example of a [Finatra](https://twitter.github.io/finatra/) server.
+A trivial example of a [Finatra](https://twitter.github.io/finatra/) service.

 ## Usage